Working Groups

 Events

-Events Group is responsible for organizing the Committee participation in events we are invited to attend, events we co-sponsor or sponsor, and events we initiate.
-This group also has developed and maintains the WHOI Inclusive Event Guidelines.
+Events Group is responsible for organizing the Committee's participation in events we initiate, such as Celebrating Humans of WHOI, as well as those we co-sponsor with other groups and the CDEIO, such as the Room Naming Celebration, events at the Science Stroll, and others.
+We also developed and maintain the WHOI Inclusive Event Guidelines.

 Updates

-Thursday, May 11, 2023* 4:00-6:00 p.m.
-Fenno & Fenno Patio (rain or shine) Free pizza & beverages Join us and . . .
-Win prizes by participating in the dessert contest Play lawn games with friends and colleagues, Have your profile headshot picture taken (optional but encouraged) Share your story with the #HumansofWHOI social media…
+Thursday, May 23, 2024* 4:00-6:00 p.m.
+Clark 507 Free pizza & beverages Join us and . . .
+Win prizes by participating in the dessert contest Play games with friends and colleagues, Have your profile headshot picture taken (optional but encouraged) Share your story with the #HumansofWHOI social media campaign Download flyer Celebrating the Humans…

 There are two significant days celebrated in August, and both can encourage us to learn more about people in our communities and consider a viewpoint that is different from our own.
 August 9 is the International Day of the World’s Indigenous Peoples.
 To celebrate, you can educate yourself by listening to podcasts or radio programs…